CircuitART/feather-interface/cores/esp32s2/bootloader/readme.md

 ```
 $ git clone --recurse-submodules https://github.com/adafruit/tinyuf2
 ```
+### Step 3
+Download the bootloader board specific folder from above and copy it to tinyuf2/ports/esp32s2/boards
 ### Step 3 Setup the tool and  the environment variables
 ```
 cd ~/tinyuf2/lip/esp-idf